-My experience of the Klimt exhibition
+My experience of the Klimt exhibit in Paris

 The exhibition runs on a continuous loop, so once you are inside you will notice the exhibition happening all around you immediately.
 Upon entering, the first thing I noticed was how dark it was.
 Then I saw flowers.
 Flowers emerging on the walls and floors everywhere.
 They were even on the old foundry chimney stack.
 There was music playing, and a constant play of images emerging and retreating on the walls.

 It was definitely like no art gallery or exhibition I had ever seen.
-In fact, it’s actually quite hard to explain the Klimt exhibition and do it justice.
+In fact, it’s actually quite hard to explain the Gustav Klimt exhibit Paris and do it justice.
 The art surrounded us, and wrapped us up in a gorgeous blanket of constantly evolving colours, textures and images.
 Because the art is digital, rather than the actual paintings, it is big, bright and constantly playing with its audience.

 The Atelier itself is a large open space, with a mezzanine.
 Visitor numbers were well controlled so we were never crowded in and always had a perfect view of the show.
 We enjoyed standing on the stairs and then just sitting on the floor.
 There is not a lot of seating, but you are free to move around the exhibition, sit on the floor and sit and lean against the walls.
 I must admit I quite liked watching the art cross people’s faces as they watched.

 When we visited the exhibition had only been opened for a couple of weeks.
 Most of our fellow visitors seemed to be French.
 There were a lot of young people, and a surprising number of children.
 While the exhibition was quite captivating, the people watching was also great.